 About The Harbus

-The Harbus News Corporation is a non-profit self-funded news organization of Harvard Business School run by students.
-This organization is a publisher of The Harbus, a publication that has brought free news to the Harvard community since 1937.
-Today it is available both in print and online.
-Historically, The Harbus has been funding The Harbus Foundation, which provides grant awards and consulting services to organizations promoting education, literacy, and journalism across the Boston metropolitan area.
+The Harbus News Corporation is an independent, self-funded non-profit news organization run by students.
+We publish The Harbus, a publication that brings free news to the Harvard community available both in print and online.

-The Harbus newspaper includes interviews with CEOs, features on HBS companies from startups to established corporations, perspectives on pressing issues worldwide, as well as various content provided by the HBS community.
-The Harbus is distributed free of charge to members of the Harvard Business School community.
+Distributed free of charge to members of the Harvard Business School community, The Harbus includes interviews with CEOs, features on HBS companies from startups to established corporations, perspectives on pressing issues worldwide, as well as various content by the HBS community.
 Readers include Harvard faculty, staff, students, alumni, as well as other affiliates worldwide.
-Subscriptions are available for purchase for those outside of the HBS community.

 Michelle Yu

-Michelle Yu (MBA '26) is passionate about all things media, with experience in business news, documentary film, broadcast journalism, and television.
+Michelle Yu (MBA '26) is originally from Cresskill, New Jersey.
 She graduated from Columbia University with a degree in Film and Media Studies and worked for CNBC, NBC News, and CNN prior to HBS, along with projects for HBO, Showtime, Oxygen, and Spectrum.
+Outside of work, she is a 2x marathon runner, American Songwriting Awards winner, and filmmaker whose work has screened at the Tribeca Film Festival and AMC's Empire Theaters in Times Square.

 Editor, Humor & Satire